markrebec/zuul/README.md

     rails generate zuul:permission_subject Permission User

 These commands will generate models (if they don't exist) and migrations for the `RoleUser`, `PermissionRole` and `PermissionUser` models.
-As with everywhere else in Zuul, the model names are based on the default ActiveRecord behavior of sorting alphabetically, but this can all be configured to use custom model and table names for everything.
+As with everywhere else in zuul, the model names are based on the default ActiveRecord behavior of sorting alphabetically, but this can all be configured to use custom model and table names for everything.

 ###Creating and using authorization abilities
 Once you've run all the generators, you'll need to run the generated migrations with `rake db:migrate` to update your database, and then it's time to start creating roles and permissions (and subjects if you don't have any).